Natural Resources

 Soil surface structure and SOM content (include type of structure and A-horizon color and thickness):

-A-horizon should be 4 to 15 inches thick with mollic (dark) colors when moist.
+A-horizon should be 4 to 15 inches (10.2 to 38.1 cm) thick.
+Colors range from gray, brown, grayish brown to dark grayish brown (values of 4 or 5) when dry and dark brown, very dark grayish brown to very dark gray (values of 3) when moist.
 Structure typically is medium to fine granular at least in the upper A-horizon. -

 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff:

-Combination of shallow and deep rooted species (mid & tall rhizomatous and tufted perennial cool-season grasses) with fine and coarse roots positively influences infiltration. -
+Combination of shallow and deep rooted species (mid and tall rhizomatous and tufted perennial cool season grasses) with fine and coarse roots positively influences infiltration.
+Invasion of introduced cool-season grasses such as Kentucky bluegrass and crested wheatgrass may have an adverse impact infiltration and runoff.

 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site):